 - Health measures apply to guarantee guest safety in all shared accommodation, hotels, holiday villages, campsites, inns and heated establishments.
 Accommodation hosts will provide you with all the useful details concerning the protocols put in place at the time of your reservation.
 Some may offer a video call to answer your questions, or a dedicated online FAQ area.

 - An online check-in service has been developed to minimise waiting times at reception, especially in tourist residences

 - Many accommodation hosts are reviewing cancellation conditions to offer more flexible stays.

 - Specific measures will be applied to ski lifts this winter.
-These include social distancing, single-directional movement and flow management in lift queues, obligatory mask wearing, and regular disinfection of equipment.
+These include social distancing, single-directional movement and flow management in lift queues.

 Public transport (planes, trains, buses, shuttles, taxis and rideshares)